theochem/horton/doc/user_part.rst

 Run ``horton-cpart.py --help`` to get a complete list of all command-line options.

+.. _partition:

 Python interface to the partitioning code
 =========================================

-The ``horton-wpart.py`` and ``horton-cpart.py`` scripts have a rather intuitive Python interface that allows one to run a more customized analysis.
+The ``horton-wpart.py`` and ``horton-cpart.py`` scripts have a rather intuitive Python interface that allows you to run a more customized analysis.
 The script ``data/examples/004_wpart/run.py`` is a simple example that runs a Becke partitioning where only the charges are computed and written to a simple text file.